SwiftORM/CouchDB-StORM/README.md

 * Abstracts the database layer from your code.
 * Provides a way of adding save, delete, find to your Swift classes
-* Gives you access to more powerful select, insert, update, delete, and raw SQL querying.
+* Gives you access to more powerful find, create, update and delete.
 * Maps result sets to your classes

-### What does it not do?

-Right now there are a few things missing, but the basics are there.

-On the "TODO" list are:

-* complete joins
-* complete having
-* complete group by
-* upsert
-* documentation
-* complete test coverage